microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

 `oc create secret generic mssql --from-literal=SA_PASSWORD="Sql2019isfast"`

+**NOTE**: *If you choose a different sa password then what is supplied in this activity, you will need to make changes to future steps which assume the password used in this step.*

 When this completes you should see the following message and be placed back at the shell prompt:

 <pre>secret/mssql created</pre>